-Interest earned by the Authority's special deposit accounts is posted to the Authority's account at the end of each month and is retained by the Authority.
-Interest earnings are allocated based on the percentage of an Authority's accumulated daily interest receivable to the total undistributed interest received by the pool.
 Realized gains and losses are allocated daily and are included in the accumulated income receivable.
 Unrealized gains and losses are allocated at year-end based on the percentage ownership in the pool.
 The Authority considers all highly liquid deposit accounts and investments with original maturities of three months or less at the time of acquisition to be cash equivalents.

-Investments - Deposits and investments for the Authority are governed by the South Carolina Code of Laws, Section 11-9-660, "Investment of Funds".
+Investments - Deposits and investments for the Authority are governed by the South Carolina Code of Laws, Section 41-43-90 (E).
 The Authority accounts for its investments at fair value in accordance with GASB Statement No. 72, Fair Value Measurement and Application.
-Changes in unrealized gain or loss on the carrying value of investments are reported as a component of investment income in the statement of revenue, expenses, and changes in net position.
+Changes in unrealized gains or losses on the carrying value of investments are reported as a non-operating revenue or expense in the Statements of Revenues, Expenses, and Changes in Net Position.
 The Authority has a number of financial instruments, none of which are held for trading purposes.
 Except for nonparticipating investment contracts, investments are reported at fair value which is based on quoted market prices.
 Nonparticipating investment contracts, such as nonnegotiable certificates of deposits and repurchase agreements, are reported at amortized cost which approximates fair value.
 See Note 2 for additional information.